ROC PAPER SERVICE INC

 Proposed Legislation

-Landlords in New York State could lose significantly more money if good cause eviction legislation is enacted.
+Landlords could lose significantly more if good cause eviction legislation is enacted throughout the entire state.

 Good cause eviction would make it even more difficult for landlords to evict tenants.
 For example, landlords would no longer be able to evict tenants for violating the lease without first giving them additional time to cure the violation.